Veynitha/CloudSolutions_Technical/README.md

 - Wrote Mongo aggregation pipeline for site summary and empty-window handling.

 - Suggested payload caps (100 KB), Helmet, and health check pings for ops readiness.

+- Used for unit test generation

+#### Note
+Unit tests were created after code submission to abide with time constraints